ScilifelabDataCentre/pathogens-portal/content/english/resources/seq_based_diagnostics.md

 - Adapt methods to reduce background genetic information that is inherently present in clinical specimens.
 - Adapt real-time bioinformatic detection using the MinION Oxford Nanopore using a real-time detection protocol.
 - Establish the methodology in the clinical laboratory using a workshop series.

+##### Research findings:

+We developed a flexible and powerful method to identify viruses directly from patient samples using sequencing technologies.
+This method can detect both known and unknown viruses and works even when the virus has many genetic variants, like HIV.
+The technique doesn't need complicated lab steps and can be used directly in hospital labs, making it faster and easier to get accurate results during outbreaks.

+##### Impact on prepardness for future pandemics:

+The method allows for rapid and accurate virus detection in clinical settings, helping doctors quickly identify the cause of infections.
+It works for both common and emerging viruses, making it a valuable tool during pandemics.
+By improving our ability to detect and monitor viruses in fast, this approach strengthens public health response and helps prevent the spread of infectious diseases.